MyriamKuhn/billet-jo/SECURITY.md

    - Stripe webhook secret, API keys loaded via `.env`
    - Rotate secrets quarterly or after any suspected leak

+6. **CORS Configuration**
+   - Middleware in Laravel to validate the requests `Origin`
+   - Only the listed origins are allowed
+   - No entry for unknown cross-origin calls (response HTTP 403)

 ---

 ## 🕵️ Vulnerability Reporting